keywordsalad/thisfieldwas.green/site/_drafts/functional-programming/motivating-functors-applicatives-monads.md

 Recall that contexts generally do not permit extracting terms.
 Think for a moment: what does extracting the term mean if you’re using a context like `Option[A]`?
 What about `Future[A]`?
 Would their effects change how extraction of the term would work?

-Extracting _the_ term from `List[A]` flatly doesn't make sense as it has the effect of an unknowm number of instances.
+Extracting _the_ term from `List[A]` flatly doesn't make sense as it has the effect of an unknown number of instances.

 Because there is no way to generalize extracting a term from a context, Functors don’t allow you to operate on contexts in such a way that an instance of the term can "escape" them.
 Extracting terms is implementation-specific, so this capability is not generalized.